25 Common Body Language Types | Plus Examples in Action

 - Examples of Body Language Types in Action

-What Are Non-Verbal Cues?
+What Are Nonverbal Cues?

 Nonverbal cues are unspoken signals that are used to communicate an action or feeling with another person.
-Examples of nonverbal cues include:

 - Head tilts (can indicate you're trying to listen or pay attention)